Leota Toombs: Career

 Once at WED Enterprises, Toombs began work developing designs and creating models for Disney's attractions for the 1964-65 New York World's Fair, including It's a Small World, and Great Moments with Mr. Lincoln, both of which still run today at Disneyland.
 After the conclusion of the Fair, Toombs contributed to the creation of Disneyland attractions such as Pirates of the Caribbean, Walt Disney's Enchanted Tiki Room, and the Country Bear Jamboree.

 However, Toombs is best known for her contributions to the original Haunted Mansion, which opened on her 44th birthday.
 She served as the facial model for Madame Leota, the floating fortune-teller head portrayed in all iterations of the attraction, and she contributed her voice to the character of "Little Leota", also based on her likeness, who tells visitors to "hurry back" at the end of the attraction.
 Her daughter, Kim Irvine, who has also served as a Disney Imagineer since 1970, described how her mother was selected in an interview for Toombs's induction into the Disney Legends: “When Yale Gracey was experimenting with ideas for a gypsy in a crystal ball, he asked Leota if she would mind posing for the head... they were a close-knit group, and Mom said she thought it sounded fun.
 Blaine [Gibson] made a life mask of her face and Yale, Wathel [Rogers] and the rest of the team filmed her, crazy makeup and all.
 I still remember when she wore it home that night!
 Then they created the ‘Little Leota’ bride at the end of the ride.
 Since that figure is small, they wanted a high voice, so they kept mom's voice because she sounded like a little girl.”
 Toombs herself recalled the experience saying "as I remember, my eyes were the right distance apart to fit the test model when the whole thing began.”
-Toombs later moved to Orlando, Florida in 1971 to become part of the Imagineering team at Walt Disney World, where she served as part of the "on-site team that would maintain shows and attractions".
+Toombs later moved to Orlando, Florida in 1971 to become part of the Imagineering team at Walt Disney World, where she served as part of the "on-site team that would maintain shows and attractions."
 Toombs returned to her role as an Imagineer at Disneyland in California in 1979, where she served as a trainer for artisans and figure-finishers.
-Toombs died in December 1991.
+Toombs died in December 1991 in her hometown at La Cañada Flintridge, California.